CentralFloridaAttorney/dataspoon/README.md

 value = DBTool('magicdb').get('xyzzy', 'ala')
 ````

-### onehotdb makes data taste better

-# Explanation of what the code does
- 1) create a new database
- 2) create a new table
- 3) add a column to the table
- 4) add a row to the table
- 5) get the row number for a link_key
- 6) get the value for a key in a row
- 7) get the entire row for a link_key
- 8) update a value in a row
- 9) delete a row
- 10) delete a table
- 11) delete a database
- 12) get the number of rows in a table
- 13) get the column names for a table
- 14) get a dataframe for a table
- 15) get a dataframe for a link_key

 And, to perform the same operation in a different database ('magic_carpet') and a different table ('magic_table')
 ````
 DBTool('magicdb', 'magic_table').put('xyzzy', 'ala', 'kazam')